mvolkmann/blog/src/rust.md

 and return a value.
 The main thread receives and prints the messages sent over the channel.
 It also waits for all the threads to finish by calling their `join` method.

+TODO: See other mpsc implementations in futures::sync::mpsc and tokio::sync::mpsc, but not in async-std!

 ```rust
 use rand::Rng; // stands for "random number generator".